2359media/2359media.github.io/source/_posts/solidity-development-with-remix-and-metamask.md

   - Blockchain
 ---

-This blog aims to familiarise you with the process of deploying & interacting smart contracts.
+This post aims to familiarise you with the process of deploying & interacting smart contracts.
 In this post, we will be using remix as the IDE and metamask as the frontend UI to interact with the smart contract.

 ## Enter the Remix